What’s in VASCEPA?

 VASCEPA is different from fenofibrates and niacin.

 - Fenofibrates (TRILIPIX) and niacin (e.g., NIASPAN) are triglyceride-lowering treatments.
-They are not FDA approved to be used with statins to reduce CV risk, due to lack of CV benefit and more risk of a serious side effect that can lead to muscle breakdown in the body
+They are not FDA approved to be used with statins to reduce CV risk, due to lack of CV benefit and more risk of a serious side effect

 - It’s important to note that fenofibrates and niacin didn’t show additional CV benefit when used with statins in clinical studies, and were deemed by the FDA to have more risk than benefit when prescribed with statins.
 The FDA even removed the indication for these products to be used with statins